 Step 4 – Tellegen’s Theorem can then be justified by summing the products of all branch voltages and currents.

-For example, if a network having a number of branches “b” then
+For example, if a network having some branches “b” then

 Now if the set of voltages and currents is taken, corresponding the two different instants of time, t1 and t2, the Tellegen’s Theorem is also applicable where we get the equation as shown below